MENU

 69%

-Small businesses drive Missouri’s clean energy sector – in 2022, 69 percent of the state’s clean energy businesses employed fewer than 20 individuals
+Small businesses drive Missouri’s clean energy sector – in 2023, 69 percent of the region’s clean energy businesses employed fewer than 20 people

-More than 10 percent of Missouri’s clean energy workers were veterans in 2022
+10.2 percent of Missouri’s clean energy workers were veterans in 2023

 Learn even more about clean energy jobs in Missouri.